Bonfida/sns-ip/proposals/sns-ip-1.md

 ### Serialization and deserialization of records containing UTF-8 strings

 These Records **SHOULD** be encoded as UTF-8 in a precisely sized account.
-These Records **MUST** be decoded as a UTF-8 string, truncating to the last non-null character
+These Records **MUST** be decoded as a UTF-8 string, truncating to the last non-null byte

 ## Rationale